 Related Questions in OPERATOR-THEORY

-- Operator norm of positive operator.
+- Closed kernel of a operator.

 Related Questions in NORMED-SPACES